-- 1/8 tsp saffron threads (optional-- adds a rich yellow color and depth of flavor to the broth; only use high quality expensive saffron, the other kind has no flavor)
+- 1/8 teaspoon saffron threads (optional– adds a rich yellow color and depth of flavor to the broth; only use high quality expensive saffron, the other kind has no flavor)

 - The rest of the celery and the carrots (which will end up in the finished soup that is served) should be sliced no thicker than 1/2 inch, with larger stalks and carrots halved lengthwise before cutting into chunks.
 The uniform size will ensure the pieces cook quickly and evenly.
 Reserve.
 (By the way, these veggies are optional – some people like their chicken soup without any vegetables.)

-- Remove the root end of the onion (it can sometimes be a bit dirty), then slice the whole onion into two halves.
+- Remove the root end of the onion, then slice the whole onion into two halves.
 Leave the skin on, but make sure it is rinsed clean.

 - If using a whole chicken, make sure any gizzards that might be hidden inside are removed (they'll make the stock murky and cloudy).
 Place the chicken into a 10 quart or larger stock pot.
 Cover with 5 quarts (20 cups) of water.

-- Bring water to a boil over medium high heat.
+- Bring water to a boil over medium high heat, then reduce to an even simmer.
 Let the chicken simmer for 10-15 minutes, skimming the foam and particles that rise to the surface of the water periodically, until most of the foam is gone.

 - Replenish the liquid that was removed during scumming with hot water (it's usually around 1-2 cups).